 In sales, there is a big difference between finishing first and second.
 First-place finishers make the sale and pocket the money, while second-place finishers leave empty-handed.

 To understand the characteristics that distinguish sales winners from the rest of the pack, Mike Schultz and John Doerr, of the sales training and consulting firm RAIN Group, studied more than 700 business-to-business purchases made by buyers responsible for $3.1 billion in purchasing power for their recently published book, "Insight Selling: Surprising Research on What Sales Winners Do Differently" (Wiley, 2014).

 "What we learned from these buyers is that winners sell radically differently than second-place finishers," Schultz told Business News Daily.
 "We also found that winners exhibit a specific combination of behaviors to achieve better outcomes than other sellers."

 Schultz, co-president of the RAIN Group and sales expert, said in their research they discovered that the way winners sell can be characterized by specific behaviors at three different levels.
 The authors outlined each level and explained how sales professionals can incorporate these behaviors into their current strategies.

 Level 1: Connect

-- Level 2: Convince
+Level 2: Convince

 Level 3: Collaborate

-"Those who apply these three levels as a systematic approach to selling – and apply it well – not only see themselves in the winner's circle more often, but also maximize client loyalty and generate the most referrals," Schultz said.
+"Those who apply these three levels as a systematic approach to selling – and apply it well – not only see themselves in the winner's circle more often but also maximize client loyalty and generate the most referrals," Schultz said.

 "We call this opportunity insight," Schultz said.
 "Buyers typically don't know alternative opportunities exist until sellers take the time to share them, but once they do, it influences the buyer's agenda for action."